CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ### Bounding Volume Hierarchy

 Bounding volume hierarchy (BVH) is a hierarchical spatial structure based on bounding volume, which the most common representation is bounding box.
-Compared to other structures such as the octree and the KD-tree, the BVH is more suitable for static triangle meshes in my opinion, because the BVH makes no difficulties for us to deal with many corner cases, such as objects overlapping at some axes.
+Compared to other structures such as the octree and the KD-tree, the BVH is more suitable for static triangle meshes in my opinion, because the BVH partitions by objects instead of spatial area, and makes no difficulties for us to deal with many spatial-area-based corner cases, such as objects overlapping at some axes, and determining whether a triangle is in a spatial area.

 The structure of the BVH can be shown by the figure below. each node contains a bounding box, and the subtree is divided based on two smaller bounding boxes.
 In leaf nodes, there should be some target objects.
 Using the BVH decreases the average time complexity of ray-triangle intersection from O(N) to O(logN).